angrybacon/doomsday-wiki/markdown/chapters/appendices/faq.md

 The second Oracle (main or side) can have a number of uses.
-It helps increase resilience against effects like :card[Extract] when they are aggressively used, help give a _second attempt_ vs. cards like :card[Stifle] on the Oracle's trigger.
+It helps increase resilience against effects like :card[Extract] when they are aggressively used, help give a _second attempt_ vs. cards like :card[Stifle] on the oracle's trigger.
 They can enable additional devotion count, allow blocking in a pinch with some filtering, provide extra tricks vs. mill effects like :card[Ipnu Rivulet] and act as a pseudo +2 to your {U} card count for Force of Will